Nanvaent FAQ: General Information

 Nanvaent is an LPmud, running a very recent version of the MudOS driver.

-Nanvaent is located on a server in London, England.
+Nanvaent is located on a server in New Jersey, USA.

 In the beginning it was running at the University of Strathclyde in Glasgow, where all past and current gods once graduated.
 But a few years ago games really fell out of fashion there and we had to move.